 The Gordon Setter is beautiful, indeed, with his long silky black and tan coat.
 He does need more exercise than the average breed, and has a slightly higher grooming commitment, but the payoff is well worth it.
 Provided that consistent training is instituted, the Gordon Setter makes a loving and loyal addition to most families.
 He is smart, but his independence and tendency to ignore owner requests can sometimes make him come off as a bit stubborn.
 Nipping this in the bud with proper early training will go a long way towards producing a responsive pet.

 Independent streak aside, Gordon Setters are still prone to a number of hereditary and congenital conditions that can adversely affect their health – and your family’s vacation fund.
 Some of the conditions and illnesses Gordon Setters are prone to include eye issues such as retinal dysplasia, cataracts, entropion and progressive retinal atrophy; neurological problems such as cerebellar abiotrophy; and digestion problems such as gastric dilation-volvulus (GDV or bloat).

-Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
 Which means if your silky-haired beauty inherits his dad’s bad eyes or his mom’s unsettled stomach, you’re covered.